playnode/windar/README.md

 How to get started when developing Windar:

--   Use [7-zip](http://www.7-zip.org/) to unpack the contents of the following archive files to same directory.
+-   Use [7-zip](http://www.7-zip.org/) to unpack the contents of the following archive files to same directory containing each archive file.

     -   Installer\Payload\libeay32.7z
         (pre-compiled [OpenSSL for Windows](http://gnuwin32.sourceforge.net/packages/openssl.htm))